Trifluralin: Environmental behavior

-Trifluralin undergoes an extremely complex fate in the environment and is transiently transformed into many different products as it degrades, ultimately being incorporated into soil-bound residues or converted to carbon dioxide (mineralized).
+Trifluralin breaks down into many products as it degrades, ultimately being incorporated into soil-bound residues or converted to carbon dioxide (mineralized).
 Among the more unusual behaviors of trifluralin is inactivation in wet soils.
 This has been linked to transformation of the herbicide by reduced soil minerals, which in turn had been previously reduced by soil microorganisms using them as electron acceptors in the absence of oxygen.
-This environmental degradation process has been reported for many structurally related herbicides (dinitroanilines) as well as a variety of explosives like TNT and picric acid.
+This environmental degradation process has been reported for many structurally related herbicides (dinitroanilines) as well as a variety of explosives such as TNT and picric acid.